JoelLefkowitz/quickdocs/README.md

 ## Continuous integration

 This repository uses Travis CI to build and test each commit.
-Formatting tasks and writting documentation must be done before committing new code.
+Formatting tasks and writing documentation must be done before committing new code.

 ## Versioning